 Seville has an important history and culture that makes it very attractive to tourists.
-This means that those who live here cannot enjoy a shared public space of a high quality.
+This means that those who live here can enjoy a shared public space of a high quality.

 Major social problems also exist.
 One priority is thus to improve the education and training levels so that young people have better opportunities.
 We try to promote an access to wealth for the whole population.
 For example, we are making efforts in areas where we have identified major social inclusion problems using European funds in order to make development more comprehensive and more available to everyone.

 Seville is already a green city, with many green zones, and citizens use more and more sustainable transport solutions (public space and pedestrian areas win over the use of private cars in order to make our city healthier).
 In the coming years, we will continue working on this and make sure that everybody will have the opportunity to experience a healthier environment.

 How can cities contribute to the implementation of the Sustainable Development Goals (SDGs)?